AlexandreDecan/gap/README.md

 Abandonment of active developers poses a significant risk for many open source software projects.
 This risk can be reduced by forecasting the future activity of contributors involved in such projects.

-Focusing on the commit activity of individuals involved in git repositories, we proposes a practical probabilistic forecasting model based on the statistical technique of survival analysis.
+Focusing on the commit activity of individuals involved in git repositories, we propose a practical probabilistic forecasting model based on the statistical technique of survival analysis.

 The model is empirically validated on a wide variety of projects accounting for 7,528 git repositories and 5,947 active contributors.